UK based

 Sound and powerpack installation

-To install sound, the Doehler & Haass Sound module SH10A or SH05A and 11x15 mm speaker fit exactly in space under the roof, for practically invisible fitting.
+To install sound, the Doehler & Haass Sound module SH10A or SH05A (out of production) and 11x15 mm speaker fit exactly in space under the roof, for practically invisible fitting.
 The appropriate sound can be installed by the Tramfabriek for free, on your request.
 If you choose sound, I would certainly advise you to install a Smart PowerPack as well, to give your model back up power when there is dirt on the track.
 Train-O-Matic makes this not only a very cost friendly upgrade, but it also adds so much more enjoyment to your model.

 To guide the additional wiring, use a razor saw (saw with fine teeth) to cut a second gap to pass the wires through.
 This side will be for the SUSI sound module.
 Do this on the opposite side as well for the wires of the powerpack.